wanteddev/wanted-android-studio-plugin/README.md

 Suitable for Wanted projects.

 ## How to use it
-Select Settings → Plugins → Install Plugins from Disk to add.
+Settings → Plugins → Marketplace -> search "Wanted Android Template" -> Install

 ### Adding Packages
 - new → Other → Wanted Clean Architecture Package